How to Create a $5,000+ Coaching Package (3 Steps)

 Finally, I want you to write the words "so that" next to each remaining item and explain why you've included it.

-For example, I offer Voxer support so that my clients can get their questions answered between calls.
-It could be the difference between them winning or losing a big sale.
+For example, maybe you offer Voxer support so that your clients can get their questions answered between calls and make faster progress.

 The "so that" exercise forces you to justify each component of your retainer.
 It also gives you a script to follow when you speak with potential clients.

-Next, decide what to include in your contract.
+Next, decide what to include in your coaching contract.
 These are your "rules of engagement."

-Here’s an example of what I include in my retainer contract:
+Here’s an example of some things I include in my monthly retainer contract:

-• Client must notify you at least two weeks before their next payment goes through if they want to cancel.
+• Client must notify me at least two weeks before their next payment goes through if they want to cancel.

 • Client or coach can "pause" the retainer for one month.
 This allows for a break in coaching and payment without canceling.